serlo/serlo-editor-lti/README.md

 # Management of .env files of deployment environments

-The easiest way to update the `.env` of the development, staging and production environments is do it directly in them.
+The easiest way to update the `.env` of the development, staging and production environments is to do it directly in them.

 1. Ssh into the environment, v.g. `ssh edtrdev@editor.serlo.dev` if you need to change the development environment.